AdobeDocs/real-time-cdp-collaboration.en/help/guide/release-notes/latest.md

 ## April 2026 {#april-2026}

-New features are now available in Real-Time CDP Collaboration, including Collaboration [!DNL Starter] for inviting partners, expanded audience sourcing from [!DNL Snowflake] and [!DNL Google Cloud Storage], support for [!DNL Demdex ID (ECID)] as a match key, and two new collaborator roles: Agency and Data partner.
+New features are now available in Real-Time CDP Collaboration.
+These include Collaboration [!DNL Starter] for inviting partners, expanded audience sourcing from [!DNL Snowflake] and [!DNL Google Cloud Storage], support for [!DNL Demdex ID (ECID)] as a match key, and two new collaborator roles: Agency and Data partner.

 **New or updated features**